thoughtbot/maybe_haskell/release/maybe_haskell.md

 ### Applicative

-It would also be nice if we could take two potentially-failed results and pass them as arguments to some function that takes normal values.
+It would also be nice if we could take two potentially failed results and pass them as arguments to some function that takes normal values.
 If any result fails, the overall result is also a failure.
 If all are successful, we get a successful overall result.
-This sounds a lot like what we did with `Maybe`, the only difference is we're doing it for a different kind of context.
+This sounds a lot like what we did with `Maybe`.
+The only difference is that we're doing it for a different kind of context.

 ```haskell
 -- Given two json objects, merge them into one